 - Consider getting a HoboRoll — these things are awesome.
 I carry one each trip.

 Never, Ever, Ever, Pack to Capacity!

-Packing a backpack to its full capacity is a disaster in progress.
-When you set out, your backpack should be no more than 75% full.
-You will most definitely end up carrying gifts, buying cheap objects along the way, etc, and your pack will always grow.
-Your dirty laundry will take up way more room than nicely rolled and folded clothing.
+Packing a backpack to its full capacity is a bad idea.
+When you set out, your backpack should be no more than 75 percent full.
+You will most definitely end up carrying gifts, buying cheap objects along the way, etc. A backpack always grows.
+Your dirty laundry will take up more room than nicely rolled and folded clothing.
 When you run out of travel-sized toiletries, you may end up having to buy the full-sized equivalents.

 Leave yourself some room — it will make packing the bag before each move much easier!

 Real estate inside your rucksack is expensive!
 Make use of every space possible.
-Stuff things inside shoes, remove items from their store packaging, whatever it takes to pack the most efficiently.
+Stuff things inside shoes, remove items from their store packaging, and do whatever it takes to pack the most efficiently.

 Heavy objects such as shoes and books should be as low in the backpack as possible and as close to your back as possible so that they do not pull the backpack away from you.
 Pack larger items first, then stuff the empty spaces around them with smaller bags and misc objects so that no room is wasted.

-You should be able to wear your pack and walk around for at least two hours without getting sore.
+You should be able to wear your pack and walk around for at least two hours without getting sore or pissed off.

 - Your backpack should never be taller than you.
 You should be able to look at the ceiling without hitting your head!